repomaa/mocoapp-api-docs/README.md

 ## WebHooks

 Using WebHooks, integrating any system in real time becomes possible.
 Events in MOCO can be assigned subscriptions.
-Whenever an event triggers, MOCO sends and HTTPS `POST` payload to the WebHook's configured URL with an HMAC SHA265 signature.
+Whenever an event triggers, MOCO sends an HTTPS `POST` payload to the WebHook's configured URL with an HMAC SHA265 signature.
 This way, MOCOs integrity as a legitimate sender of this information can be verified.
 Additional headers provide context for the sent payload.

 * **X-Moco-Target** – Activity, Customer, Project, ...
 * **X-Moco-Event** – create, update, delete, archive, ...